-In business, innovation is the catalyst to growth, both when starting up and as a means to keep your existing business profitable.
-It means being open to new ideas, technology and unexplored markets, and making a commitment to adapt to industry changes.
+Innovation is the catalyst to business growth, both when starting up and to keep your existing business profitable.
+It means:

 Research has shown that non-innovative company owners have fewer skills in managing projects and managing people than innovative company owners.
 But how do you become more innovative without taking risks that could affect the success of your business?
 Innovation is built on trust in your intuition and learning from the inevitable mistakes that are a part of succeeding in business.